Home

 wpe1.jpg (29292 bytes) wpe5.jpg (27715 bytes) wpe1.jpg (26329 bytes)

-Early summer in Karawatha Forest, we found this planthopper nymph on Bottlebrush Callistemon stem.
+Early summer in Karawatha Forest, we found the above planthopper nymph on Bottlebrush Callistemon stem.
 We noticed it was a large nymph and could be turn into adult very soon.
 We brought it home.
 A few days later, it turned into a Eye-patterned Gum Hopper adult.

 Reference: